-- 1. Week of February 9 Project introduction (5 marks): You will motivate your project and explain what you will be investigating. - 2.
-Week of March 2 Project update 1 (5 marks): You will teach the class definitions illustrated by examples, which are necessary for your research. - 3.
-Week of March 16 Project update 2 (5 marks): You will describe successes and failures during your research, and further avenues. - 4.
-Week starting March 23 FINAL PRESENTATIONS (10 marks): You will give a lecture in which you will - Recall some motivation for your project. - Introduce relevant definitions and give examples so that you can - State and prove at least one theorem from your project.
+- 1. Week starting February 8 Project introduction (10 marks): You will motivate your project and explain what you will be investigating.
+Plus teach the class definitions illustrated by examples, which are necessary for your research. - 2.
+Week starting March 7 Project presentation (20 marks): You will give a lecture covering the points below. - Briefly recall some motivation for your project. - Give relevant definitions and examples so that you can do the following. - State and prove at least one theorem from your project.